xiphoidbox/Node_Server/README.md

 - `/mask_detector` - Contains the Flask application for the mask detection service.
 - `/spam_detector` - Contains the Flask application for spam detection.
 - `/proxy_server` - Contains the Express.js application that routes requests to the Flask services.
+- `/weather` - Contains the frontend application for the weather service.
+- `/sudoku` - Contains the frontend application for the Sudoku solver.

 ## Machine Learning Model Code